Trojan (automobile): RE Trojan and the 1930s

-With the ending of the Leyland partnership, Leslie Hounsfield took production back in Croydon, although at new premises, with Leyland continuing to supply some parts until the early 1930s.
+With the ending of the Leyland partnership, Leslie Hounsfield took production back to Croydon, although at new premises, with Leyland continuing to supply some parts until the early 1930s.
 In spite of new body styles, sales of the cars were falling, so a new model, the RE, or Rear Engine, capable of 45 mph, was announced in 1931.
 Still without an electric starter and with only rear-wheel braking, it was beginning to look very old fashioned and, although more modern bodies were fitted, only about 250 were sold.

 A final attempt was the Wayfarer of 1934, with the engine back in the middle, but fitted with a three-speed gearbox and shaft drive.
 However, only three were sold and the 6-cylinder Mastra did no better, with only two produced.
 Nevertheless, the original van continued to sell well, and the Utility car could still be ordered; the last one was delivered in 1937.

 Leslie Hounsfield had left the company in 1930 to set up a new enterprise making, amongst other things, the "Safari" camp bed, which would be made in thousands during the Second World War.

 Trojan Ltd continued to make vans until war broke out, and during hostilities made bomb racks and parachute containers.
 With peace, van production restarted, still using the original engine, but that was replaced by a Perkins diesel in 1952.